Public Affairs Committee (PA)

 The PA Committee meetings are informal, discussing how best we can campaign, organise and promote awareness around matters that are important to WI members and mostly significantly around WI Resolutions.
 We also organise an annual event such as a faith visit, science day and events that focus on promoting women, Fairtrade, etc. The Committee also promotes awareness and campaigns around ACWW and Climate Change.
 Do come along, see what we do and decide for yourself if it’s a Committee you’d like to become involved with as we’d love to welcome more members onto the PA Committee.

-Current members are: Gwen Williams (Chair), Annie Phillips (Vice Chair), Jill Newell, Jan McLardy, Sally Russo, Danielle Chatten, Pat Collison, Val Simpson (ACWW), Joyce Haisledon and Rae Stapleton
+Current members are: Gwen Williams (Chair), Annie Phillips (Vice Chair), Jill Newell, Jan McLardy, Danielle Chatten, Pat Collison, Val Simpson (ACWW), Joyce Haisledon, Rae Stapleton and Maggie Glavin

 The Public Affairs Committee is currently meeting by via Zoom sessions.
 If you would like to join us to find out more about the Committee then please email Gwen Williams - firstname.lastname@example.org

-The next meeting of the PA Committee is 2.30 pm Tuesday, 9th March 2021 via Zoom
+The next meeting of the PA Committee is 11am on 16th July 2021 via Zoom

 Val Simpson, Haverhill Owls, is the new ACWW rep. Val is actively promoting ACWW throughout SWFWI - look out for ACWW news and articles in the Hive, SWFWI website and on SWFWI Facebook.